bgamari/ghc-wiki-import/proposal/monad-of-no-return.md

 explicit `return` definitions\[4\].
 This has a comparable impact to the AMP, and similarly will require a transition scheme aided by compiler warnings.

+As large code bases are reported to not have been updated to GHC 7.10 yet, it's more economical to follow-up with MRP warnings closely in the wake of AMP/MFP to have all required `Monad`-related changes applied in one sweep when upgrading.

 ### Module Import/Export Specifications